matthewmackey/config-mgmt/ansible_root/COMEBACKTO.md

 * figure out how to synchronize values in dotfiles files with ansible stuff; for example the Go bin path is set in dotfiles but that bin dir being on the PATH is a pre-requisite for installing YCM w/ the --go-completer

+* consider creating a ~/src/github.com directory to permanently store things like powerline/fonts.git repo AND also any github repos I checkout; kind of would be modeling ~/go/src